12 Factors to Consider when Choosing a Medical School, in order of Importance

 This is a very important consideration.
 Medical training is a lengthy process and continues after you graduate from medical school.
 In general, a shorter school leaver entry course (generally five years in duration) is recommended, as it allows you to graduate and start working in the field earlier.

 If you intend to choose competitive specialties such as Dermatology, Ophthalmology, Neurosurgery or Gastroenterology, a 5 year school-leaver program will allow more time for you to enter specialist training programs and pass your Fellowship exams.

-Shorter, school-leaver programs are available at Curtin, Adelaide, Monash, UNSW, Newcastle, JMP, CSU, JCU and Bond Universities.
+Shorter, 'school-leaver' programs are available at Curtin, Adelaide, Monash, UNSW, Newcastle, JMP, CSU, JCU and Bond Universities (usually 5 years).

-Note that graduate and provisional entry pathways are longer.
+Note that graduate and provisional entry pathways are longer (usually 7 years).

 MedEntry recommends that if you have to choose between a school leaver program in a different state or a provisional entry program in your own state, you strongly consider moving.
 There are many benefits to choosing a school leaver program.
 Remember that after medical school, you are free to move and work/practice anywhere across Australia or New Zealand.

 Many students regret not taking up an interstate school leaver program offer, and instead complete another course in their home state (pathway programs which often do not lead to medicine).

 4. Financial resources